wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-2.md

 }
 ```

 This struct will represent how a member of a room is displayed in the UI.
-Next, create a new file called `RoomView.swift` and within that file, create a `ConversationModel` class:
+Next, create a new file called `RoomView.swift`, and within that file, create a `ConversationModel` class:

 ```swift
 import SwiftUI